ebidel/idb.filesystem.js/README.md

 The library works by using [IndexedDB][2] as its underlying storage layer.
 Essentially, this means that any browser supporting IndexedDB also supports the Filesystem API!
-All you need to do is make the Filesystem API calls.
-The rest is magic.
+All you need to do is make Filesystem API calls, and the rest is magic.

 Supported Browsers
 ------------------